1981 Formula One World Championship: Race 11: Austria

 When F1 descended upon the fast and sweeping Österreichring, the entry was as normal except that the Fittipaldi team, which was struggling for money, was not present because it did not have enough engines.
 Tyrrell had switched from Avon tyres to Goodyear.
-The result of this was that Eddie Cheever failed to make the grid in the new Tyrrell 011.
+Eddie Cheever would fail to make the grid in the new Tyrrell 011.
 With Austria's extra altitude the turbocharged cars were at an advantage, so Arnoux and Prost put their Renaults on the front row with Villeneuve's Ferrari third.
 Laffite was next up in the Talbot Ligier (powered by a Matra V12 engine) while Williams teammates Carlos Reutemann and Alan Jones were fifth and sixth.
 The top 10 was completed by Nelson Piquet, Didier Pironi, Elio de Angelis, and Riccardo Patrese.

 At the start Villeneuve blasted his Ferrari into the lead ahead of Prost, Arnoux and Pironi (who had made a fast start in his Ferrari).
 Villeneuve pushed too hard on the second lap and went off at the chicane, rejoining in sixth place.
 This left Prost and Arnoux to pull away while Pironi's Ferrari provided a road block for those chasing.
-The cork stayed in the bottle until the ninth lap, by which time 7 cars were stuck behind this car, the Renaults had a lead of nearly 20 seconds.
+The cork stayed in the bottle until the ninth lap, by which time 7 cars were stuck behind the Renaults, which had a lead of nearly 20 seconds.
 Pironi's Ferrari was quicker in the straights but the car's severe lack of downforce compared to the others meant it was noticeably slower through the Österreichring's high-speed sweepers.
-Villeneuve crashed heavily at the Bosch Kurve and Laffite made it through with a very brave pass at the first Panorama curve and he was followed by Piquet.
+Villeneuve crashed heavily at the Bosch Kurve while Laffite made it through with a very brave pass at the first Panorama curve and he was followed by Piquet.
 Laffite began to close up but then the gap stabilized.
 Pironi dropped back behind the two Williams cars, Jones still leading Reutemann.
-By mid-distance Laffite was within striking distance of the Renaults and then Prost suffered a suspension failure and went out, allowing Arnoux to take the lead.
+By mid-distance Laffite was within striking distance of the Renaults before Prost suffered a suspension failure and went out, allowing Arnoux to take the lead.
 On lap 39 Laffite finally managed to get ahead as the pair diced through traffic.
 Arnoux had to settle for second while third went to Piquet.
 Jones and Reutemann were fourth and fifth and the final point went to John Watson (McLaren).